-The following table sets out all awards pursuant to incentive plans (value vested or earned) during the year ended December 31, 2020, for each director, excluding a director who is already set out in disclosure for an NEO above:
+The following table sets out all awards pursuant to incentive plans (value vested or earned) during the year ended December 31, 2022, for each director, excluding a director who is already set out in disclosure for an NEO above:

 Name Option-based awards - Value vested during the year 1 (\$) Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$)

-Desmond Balakrishnan 36,600 = ı
+Desmond Balakrishnan - -

-Steven Decker 36,600 = ľ
+Steven Decker (2) -

-Robert Dickinson 91,500 - -
+Robert Dickinson - -

-Gordon Keep 36,600 - -
+Gordon Keep (2)

+Wayne Kirk

-David Laing 36,600 - -
+David Laing (2)

-Christian Milau 36,600 - T
+Christian Milau - -

-Ken Pickering 36,600 -
+Ken Pickering

-1. Represents the aggregate dollar value that would have been realized if options under the option-based award had been exercised on the vesting date, determined by taking the difference between the market price of the Common Shares subject to the share option at date of vesting and the exercise price of the share option.
+- Represents the aggregate dollar value that would have been realized if options under the optionbased award had been exercised on the vesting date, determined by taking the difference between the TSX closing price of the Company's Common Shares at date of vesting and the exercise price of the share option. - 2.
+Messrs.
+Decker, Keep and Laing have elected not to stand for re-election as directors at the Meeting.